sizovs/sizovs.github.io/_posts/2022-07-22-the-red-line.md

 ---

 You probably know that the best job openings get closed before they even appear on LinkedIn.
-Ever wondered why you don’t see many CTO openings, even though thousands of companies are looking for a good CTO?
+Ever wondered why you don’t see many CTO openings, despite thousands of companies looking for a good CTO?
 The hottest roles are closed internally, through the network of trust.

 At this level, nobody cares about your CV; you don’t have to pass through 10 circles of interviewing hell; roles are high quality and paid very well.
 Decisions are made quickly based on **reputation, word of mouth, and social proof**.
 And the red line.

-Let's summarize:
+Now, let's summarize:
 - The best deals get closed on the “dark pool" through the network of trust.
 - For senior/strategic roles, reputation eats CV for breakfast.
 - Word of mouth can either accelerate or ruin your career.